neverthirstyplants/neverthirstyplants.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hi, this blog is about building a plant irrigation system using a diy capacitive soil moisture sensor.
+Hi, this blog is a comprehensive guide to build the components for a plant irrigation system using a diy capacitive soil moisture sensor.
+I would be happy, if these pages here inspire and help people to build their own version for their plants at home, garden or even a field.
 I'll focus on my plants at home, as I don't have access to a garden and it's also making my live a lot easier to use an environment that is in my reach and control.
+I tried to realize this project with rather cheap and easily avaiable components.
+My aim was to get something reliable and affordable done that waters around ten different plants independently.
+Depending on the use-case and a more carefull selection of the needed parts one could probably reduce the price even more to only a few euros or dollars.

 My name is Mario.
 I am actually a software engineer spending my entire work life in automotive industry building car navigation systems and in recent years creating lidar perception software.